NiclasOlofsson/MiNET/README.md

 Yes, you can.
 We have just setup a public demo server, this server is always up2date.<br>
 IP: 94.23.50.5<br>
 Port: 19132<Br>
+*This server will be automatically restarted when the CPU load is above 50% for security reasons.<br>

 ## What is this?